samb90/DeveloperConsoleChallenge/README.md

 ];
 ```

-Add a new question by creating a new object e.g.
+Add a new question by creating adding a new object to the arrow:

 ```js
 questions = [